unfoldingWord-box3/book-package/README.md

 The resources shown include:
-- Lexicon references as Strong's Numbers with counts and links *Note Since each word in the original text has a Strong's number, then the number of words in the original text is the same as the number of Strong's entries.*
+- Lexicon references as Strong's Numbers with counts and links *Note: Since each word in the original text has a Strong's number, then the number of words in the original text is the same as the number of Strong's entries.*
-- Translation Words (tW) with counts and links
+- Translation Words (tW) with counts and links to articles
+- Translation Notes (tN) with counts
-- Translation Notes (tN) with counts and names of referenced tA articles
+- Translation Academy (tA) with counts and links to tA articles
 - Translation Questions (tQ) with counts.
 *Note: A count of the number of level one headings is used to count the number of questions.*

-Resources not shown are:
-- Literal Text (ULT)
-- Simplifiex Text (UST)
-- Translation Academy articles (UTA)

 # Setup Notes